Gwen-Bradbury/MS3/README.md

 This page lists all the walks that that user has added into it.
 The navbar links also navigate the user back to the 'Home' page, the 'Add A Walk' and, for the admin, the 'Add A Park' pages.
 Both the 'Add A Walk' page allow users to add Walks, to the database using a simple form.
 The admin also has access to the 'Manage Parks' page which allows them to Edt, Add and Delete parks.
 These added parks and walks are then listed on the 'Home' page with the walks also listed on the 'My Walks' page.
 The last link in the navbar allows users to exit or 'Log Out' of the app.
-I made navigation through the website easy with a navbar and search box located on the 'Home' page.
+I made navigation through the website easy with a fixed navbar and search box located on the 'Home' page.

-4. _Skeleton Plane_ - As mentioned in the Structure Plane, I decided to use a navbar and search bar as the main source of navigation through the app.
+4. _Skeleton Plane_ - As mentioned in the Structure Plane, I decided to use a fixed navbar and search bar as the main source of navigation through the app.
 This allows the user to move thoughout the app at a pace that suits them, in the easiest way possible.
 Returning users can find the page they're looking for, using the navbar, without having to scroll through lots of information they've already seen on previous visits, and can use the search bar to search for the walks and parks that they're most interested in.
 The 'My Walks' page link in the navbar will also allow the user to locate all the parks and walks they've added to it, without scrolling through the database on the 'Home' page.

 5. _Surface Plane_ -